Lamprecht-Tate Formula: Lamprecht-Tate formula for epsilon factors

-where $\psi'$ is a nontrivial additive character of $k_F$ and $\eta$ is the quadratic character of $k_F^\times$.
+where $\psi'$ is a certain nontrivial additive character of $k_F$ and $\eta$ is the unique nontrivial quadratic character of $k_F^\times$.
 Therefore we can conclude that $G(c)$ is a fourth root of unity.

-Furthermore, since $G(c)\cdot q_F^{\frac{1}{2}}=G(\eta,\psi')$ is a quadratic classical Gauss sum, from the computation of lambda function $\lambda_{K/F}(\psi)$ (for definition of lambda functions, see equation (3.2.7) on p.
-37 of \cite{SABT}), where $K/F$ is a tamely ramified quadratic extension (cf. Subsection 3.4.1 of \cite{SABT}), we can conclude that $G(c)$ is actually a $\lambda$-function for some quadratic tamely ramified local extension.
+Furthermore, since $G(c)\cdot q_F^{\frac{1}{2}}=G(\eta,\psi')$ is a quadratic classical Gauss sum, from the computation of lambda function $\lambda_{K/F}(\psi):=\epsilon(Ind_{K/F}(1_K),\psi)$, where $K/F$ is a finite extension and $1_K$ is the trivial character of $K^\times$ (via class field theory) (for details of lambda functions, see \cite{SAB1}).
+And when $K$ is a tamely quadratic ramified extension of $F$ we have explicit formula for $\lambda_{K/F}(\psi)$ ( see Theorem 1.1 of \cite{SAB2}) and which is a fourth root of unity.
+It can be seen that this $G(c)$ is actually a $\lambda$-function for some quadratic tamely ramified local extension.
+Therefore explicit computation of $G(c)$ is equivalent to the computation of $\lambda$-factors for tamely quadratic ramified extensions $K/F$.

 \end{rem}